Diálogo, an Interdisciplinary Studies Journal

 Luis Escala Rabadán, Colegio de la Frontera Norte

-María de los Ángeles Torres, University of Illinois at Chicago
+María de los Ángeles Torres, University of Illinois Chicago

 CLR-DePaul Advisory Board: